software-mansion/scarb/website/docs/registries/package-tarball.md

 ### `Scarb.toml`

-The package's `Scarb.toml` is rewritten and normalized to contain only the most important information required for building the package, processed in version resolution algorithm and presented in the registry.
+The package's `Scarb.toml` rewritten and normalized to contain only the most important information about a package in order to be built, processed in version resolution algorithm and presented in the registry.

-The normalization process consists of the following steps:
+The normalization process consists of the following:

 1. All workspace references are expanded.
 2. All dependency specifications are stripped of non-registry source properties.
 For example: